JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

    Decodes the base64-encoded ``string`` and returns a ``Vector{UInt8}`` of the decoded bytes.

+.. function:: iosize(io) -> (lines, columns)

+   ..
+Docstring generated from Julia source

+   Return the nominal size of the screen that may be used for rendering output to this io object

+.. function:: limit_output(io) -> Bool

+   ..
+Docstring generated from Julia source

+   Output hinting for identifying contexts where the user requested a compact output

 Multimedia I/O
 --------------